KreitnerL/mrs-gan/options/README.md

 - `--aspect_ratio`: aspect ratio of result images. type=float, default=1.0
 - `--phase`: train, val, test, etc. type=str, default='test'
 - `--how_many`: how many test images to run. type=int, default=50

+## Dataset Creation
+- `--source_dir_A`, Directory of the dataset of domain A, type=str
+- `--source_dir_B`, Directory of the dataset of domain B, type=str
+- `--save_dir`, Directory where the dataset will be saved, type=str
+- `--file_ext_spectra`, File extension of the processed spectra DICOM files, type=str, default='proc.dcm'
+- `--file_ext_metabolic_map`, File extension of the metabolic map, type=str, default='NAA.dcm'
+- `--force`, If true, overwrites all exisiting .npz, .mat, .dat files, type=bool, default=False

+- `--normalize`, normalize the spectra in preprocessing, type=bool, default=False
+- `--standardize`, standardize the spectra in preprocessing, type=bool, default=False
+- `--pad_data`, pad_data the spectra in preprocessing, type=bool, default=False
+- `--input_nc`, number if input channels, type=int, default=2
+- `--real`, only use real part of the spectra, type=bool, default=False
+- `--imag`, only use imaginary part of the spectra, type=bool, default=False
+- `--split`, Split the data into train, validation and test set, type=bool, default=True
+- `--val_split`, Part of dataset that is used for validation, type=float, default=0.3
+- `--test_split`, Part of dataset that is used for testing, type=float, default=0
+- `--shuffle_data`, Select spectra for training / testing randomly, type=bool, default=True
+- `--quiet`, Does not print the options in the terminal when initializing, action='store_true', default=False